crodrigos/logger-ts/README.md

-# logger-ts
+# logger
-A custom logger npm package for typescript
+A very simple custom logger for Typescript CLI